Day 1 - April 9th Educational Sessions and Determining Next Steps

 Who Should Attend

-Public and private professionals who work with LID including: Engineers, Designers, Planners, Educators, MS4s, Construction Professionals, Landscape Architects, Arborists, Developers, Water Resource Managers, Regulators, Parks Departments, Facilities Managers, Transportation Professionals, and Green Industry Professionals.
+Public and private professionals who work with LID including: Engineers, Designers, Planners, Educators, MS4s, Construction Professionals, Landscape Architects, Arborists, Developers, Water Resource Managers, Regulators, Parks Departments, Facilities Managers, Transportation Professionals, Academic researchers, and Green Industry Professionals.

 Share your Experience